General Accommodation Questions

 Food is a fundamental aspect of French culture and the idea of sharing a communal meal is strongly valued in France.
 In France, it is awkward when adults dining together at home do not eat the same food as one another.
 This is a part of what it means to be a good host to French people.

 During your stay, you may encounter foods that you have never previously tried.
 It is important to sample new foods as a courtesy to your hosts.
 Indicate that this is your first time trying the food that is being offered, and be respectful if you find it is not to your taste.
 Who knows, you may be surprised by what you will like!
-Remember that for most aspects of French life, assimilation is expected.
-The French find it odd to cater to individual needs.
+The French do not always cater to individual needs.
 While some restaurants in Paris have become more Americanized as an effect of tourism, you may encounter difficulties when asking for substitutions or changes on menu items.

 No. Overnight guests, including family members, are not permitted.

 Yes, under certain circumstances.
 For example, you can invite a fellow student over at reasonable hours to work on a class assignment together.
-Remember, if this is the case, to ask permission beforehand from your hosts, and to introduce the student to the host family members when they come over.
+If this is the case, remember to ask permission beforehand from your hosts, and to introduce the student to the host family members when he/she comes over.